misiektoja/spotify_monitor/README.md

 docker compose down
 ```

 Compose mounts the current directory at `/data`.
 The wizard therefore creates `spotify_monitor.conf` and `.env` on the host.
 CSV and log output also persist there.
+The shared `:z` label lets SELinux hosts access the bind mount and has no effect on hosts without SELinux.
 Compose deliberately does not declare `env_file`, so first-run setup works before `.env` exists and Spotify Monitor discovers `/data/.env` itself.
 The image contains no user config or dotenv file.

 The recommended default container authentication path is hidden manual entry because the container cannot read an unmounted host browser profile: